 Modern Windows laptops are equipped with better touchpads.
 Windows 10 supports close to a dozen of touchpad gestures, and these new touchpad gestures help you get your job done faster.

 One can turn on or off and configure various touchpad settings in Windows 10 provided that the right touchpad driver is installed.
-For example, you can configure the touchpad to launch Cortana with three finger tap.
+For example, you can configure the touchpad to launch Cortana with a three-finger tap.

 If you have changed many settings of the touchpad or if the touchpad is not working well, you can try resetting touchpad settings to factory defaults.